Using Jupyter Notebooks in Neptune¶

 neptune notebook sync --project ENTITY_NAME/PROJECT_NAME your_notebook.ipynb

-ENTITY_NAME is either your organization name in the case of a team account or a username in the case of an individual account.
+ENTITY_NAME is either your workspace name in the case of a team account or a username in the case of an individual account.

 Project to which to log Notebook or checkpoint.
 If the NEPTUNE_PROJECT environment variable is set, then this command overwrites the environment variable.